Warship Wednesday June 8, 2016: Indonesia’s biggest stick with a James Bond twist

 In February 1960, Khrushchev paid a visit to Sukarno, and soon after the floodgates of Communist fellowship opened.

 This turned into a massive outlay of military gear transferred from the CCCP to Jakarta as Indonesia for a time became second only to Red China in Soviet arms deliveries ranging from 150,000 SKS-45 rifles to modern jet fighters.
-This included making the TNI-AL (Indonesian Navy) the most powerful submarine force in the Asia-Pacific region with a full Whiskey-class submarines, two torpedo retrievers, and one submarine tender, all purchased for a song.
+This included making the TNI-AL (Indonesian Navy) the most powerful submarine force in the Asia-Pacific region with a full squadron of Whiskey-class submarines, two torpedo retrievers, and one submarine tender, all purchased for a song.
 By comparison, no other Southeast Asian nation possessed a submarine force of any size, with closest runner up being the Royal Australian Navy having only six British-made Oberon’s.

 Therefore, it made sense that the only major surface ship exported by the Cold War-era Soviet military was to be sent to Indonesia.
 Sure hundreds of patrol craft, missile boats, destroyers, and frigates were given away, but cruisers, battleships, and carriers before 1989?
 Nyet!